heidenreich/theironyard.github.io/source/jobs/index.markdown

     slug: "#culture"
   - name: "Programming instructors"
     slug: "#instructors"
-  - name: "Community managers"
+  - name: "Campus directors"
-    slug: "#community-managers"
+    slug: "#campus-directors"
 ---

 ## The short story

-We're hiring programming instructors and community managers to launch code schools in cities across the Southeast.
+We're hiring programming instructors and campus directors to launch code schools in cities across the Southeast.
 Check out the open positions below, and be sure to read about our [mission](#mission) and [culture](#culture).

 <a name="instructors"></a>
 ## Programming instructors